Solving Helmholtz problems with finite elements on a quantum annealer: Quantum annealing

 \subsubsection{Solving partial differential equations on a quantum annealer}

 The possibility of solving partial differential equations on a quantum annealer has recently been investigated \cite{srivastava2019box, criado2022qade, raisuddin2022feqa, gaidai2022molecular, conley2023quantum, nguyen2024quantum, kudo2024annealing}.
-Most of these investigations rely on minimizing the residual of the linear system arizing from the PDE discretization, that is, from a linear system $A\bm x = \bm b$, minimizing the functionnal
+Most of these investigations are based on minimizing the residual of the linear system arising from the discretization of PDE, that is, from a linear system $A\bm x = \bm b$, minimizing the functional

-which ultimatly has to be expressed using binary variables with a parameterization such as \eqref{eq:continuousbinarymapping}.
+which ultimately has to be expressed using binary variables with a parameterization such as \eqref{eq:continuousbinarymapping}.
 An issue of this approach is that writing the parameterization \eqref{eq:continuousbinarymapping} requires specifying bounds over the continuous variables $\bm x$, that is, prescribing $\{\bm x_\mathrm{min}, \bm x_\mathrm{max}\}$ and implying $\bm x \in [\bm x_\mathrm{min}, \bm x_\mathrm{max}]$.
 Raisuddin and De solved this issue by performing pre-iterations that are aimed at calibrating these bounds~\cite{raisuddin2022feqa}, but it is difficult to assess if such approaches work in the general case.
 Instead, one can solve the linear system by mapping it into a generalized eigenvalue problem whose ground state encodes the linear system solution~\cite{kudo2024annealing}.
 Using this approach, bounds have to be prescribed on the continuous variables of the eigenvectors that are defined up to a multiplicative constant.
 As eigenvectors are defined as such, $\bm x_\mathrm{min}$ and $\bm x_\mathrm{max}$ can be arbitrarily fixed to $-\bm 1$ and $\bm 1$ and no prior information is required anymore.
 In general, it is not possible to have prior informations about the order of magnitude of the Helmholtz problem solution as it is dependent to the wavenumber and to the source term.
 Hence, we decide to solve the gEVPs using AQAE~\cite{a20212} instead of directly solving the linear systems.